-- Super Strength: Part of her success as a criminal
+- Super Strength: Part of her success as a criminal.

 - Weaksauce Weakness: Her inky liquid form is vulnerable to water.
 Just some water can dilute her enough so that she can't form a solid shape, but it doesn't permanently kill her either, since she's usually able to eventually pull herself together from being flushed.

-- Averted with her other main weaknesses: being frozen, and electrocuted.
-While, yes, both are very effective ways to stop just about anyone, she's probably the only one in the series whose biology allows for Harmless Freezing as well as being lucid while frozen solid.
+- Averted with her other main weaknesses: being frozen and electrocuted.
+While, yes, both are very effective ways to stop anyone, she's probably the only one in the series whose biology allows for Harmless Freezing as well as being lucid while frozen solid.
 In a later episode, she demonstrates a technique she learned for breaking out of ice blocks instantly, though Batman starts bringing along electrified equipment at about the same time.

 Voiced by Scott McAfee

 A bullied nerd at Terry's high school.
-He steals a giant construction robot from his father and, after an accident, is able to control it with his thoughts.
+He steals a giant construction robot from his father and, after an accident, is able to control it with his mind.
 He uses it to take revenge on his bullies.
 Though Batman destroys the robot, Willie is left with telekinetic powers.

 - Abhorrent Admirer: In his second appearance, he still wants Blade, but he's taken it to far extreme levels.